FromTellus/SYGO/README.md

 # SYGO

-Created during a hack day at </Salt>
+Created during a hack day at Salt.

 Simple functionality is there.
 A few pre-set locations for the user and the option to set their own location via longitude and latitude.